1. Main points

 - GDP growth rates are rounded to one decimal place.

-Download this chart Figure 2: Production sector output decreasing by 0.5% was the main contributor to the fall in GDP in September 2024
+Download this chart Figure 2: All the main sectors contributed positively to the 0.5% growth in GDP in February 2025

 - Explore the latest trends in employment, prices and trade in our economic dashboard.